daattali/beautiful-jekyll/_posts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 - **RGB LED strip individually addressable (WS2801)**

 They must be individually addressable, meaning you can control the LEDs independently (color, intensity).
-Each LED is equipped with a micro controller that hyperion must have be compatible with.
-There are several types but I chose the WS2801.
+Each LED is equipped with a micro controller, with which hyperion must be compatible.
+There are several types.
+The main ones are APA102 and WS2801, I chose the WS2801 for no real reason as I have no idea what the difference is between the two but they both seem to work well.
 The controller is not always visible like on the APA102, but you can check wether it is independently addressable with the labels on the strip.
 - 5V, CK, SI, GND : Independently addressable
 - xV, R, G, B : Non Independently addressable